Welcome to the website for On Call in Africa, in War and Peace, 1910-1932.

 The book contains the story and eye-witness account of events based on the personal diary, memoirs and extensive photography of Dr Norman Parsons Jewell who served as a Medical Officer throughout the first world war in East Africa, as well as a Doctor and Administrator in the UK colonial service in Seychelles (pre-war) and Kenya (post-war).

-Relevant entries from Norman’s official medical diaries during the war, held in the National Archives in the UK, provide exact dates, places, record of events and medical statistics to complement the personal memoirs, photographs and observations on the war that form the main Part 1 of the book.
-These data are summarized by Dr Anne Samson in Part 2 of the book and provide factual documentation to the main memoirs.
-Insight is also provided into the UK Pike Report on medical, supply and other matters during the East African campaign; this report remains largely unknown due to government classification of the document as secret/sensitive.
+Relevant entries from Norman’s official diaries, held in the National Archives in the UK, provide exact dates, places, record of events and medical statistics to complement the personal memoirs, photographs and observations on the war that form the main Part 1 of the book.
+The National Archive data are summarized by Dr Anne Samson in Part 2 of the book to provide factual documentation to the main memoirs.
+Attention is drawn to the Pike Report on medical, supply and other matters during the East African campaign, a report that remains largely unknown due to secret/sensitive government classification for 100 years.

 The story of Norman’s remarkable wife, Sydney Elizabeth Auchinleck, their period together at Trinity College Dublin, where she was among the first women to be admitted in 1904 and the first to graduate in Chemistry, and their children John, Norman, Norah and Daphne, born in the Seychelles and Kenya, is summarized in a short Part 3.
 The School of Chemistry at Trinity College recently inaugurated the Sydney E. Auchinleck Postgraduate Research Studentship in her honour (November 2016).

-This website provides a source of information on this important period of early 20th century East African and First World War history linked with the new eye witness account and unique photographs by Norman Jewell.
+This website provides information on early 20th century East African and WW1 history based on the eye witness account and unique photographs by Norman Jewell.

 A concise summary of the main events during WW1 in East Africa is provided in this Infographic.

-A recent book review was published in the Kings African Rifles magazine Rhino Link October 2016 and in CoastWeek in Kenya Fast and fascinating memoir of medical man in Kenya 1914-32.
+A recent review was published in the Kings African Rifles magazine Rhino Link October 2016 and in CoastWeek in Kenya Fast and fascinating memoir of medical man in Kenya 1914-32.
+Also a recent review from the Journal of Imperial and Commonwealth History.

 #oncallinafrica #WW1 #Africa